DOCX Cleanup for Clean Exports

 Fix: Normalize list style definitions and reapply list blocks.

-Verify: Bulleted/numbered lists render consistently in export.
+Verify: Bulleted and numbered lists render consistently in export.

 The Senswriter way (faster)

-Use the same workflow in one workspace: draft, export, run checks, fix source, and publish one clean release-candidate file.
+Use the same workflow in one workspace: draft, export, run checks, fix the source, and upload one clean final file.

 Open the Senswriter Workspace and see export examples.